SDytewski/news/README.md

 **Example 2**

-If I go to my localhost:3000/scrape route, I get the newest articles and a "scarpe" is complete.
+If I click "scrape new articles", I get the newest articles and a "scarpe" is complete.

 ![first-prompt](public/assets/images/news2.png)